marin-m/SongRec/packaging/windows/README.md

 # Windows compilation

-This files gives commands that seem to work in order to compile this application on Windows using MSYS/MINGW64 (WIP).
+This files gives commands that seem to work in order to compile this application on Windows using MSYS/MINGW64.

 The following references have been used:
 * https://devinsights.iblogger.org/msys2-environment-differences/